ElArkk/jax-unirep/paper/paper.md

 and take care to design sane APIs that enable other developers to use it in ways that minimize cognitive load.

+## Future Work

+As we have, at this point, only implemented the 1900-cell model.
+Going forth, we aim to work on implementing the 256- and 64-cell model.

+Evotuning is an important task when using UniRep [@alley2019unified], and we aim to provide a convenient API through the `evotune()` function.
+Here, we plan to use Optuna
+to automatically find the right hyperparameters for finetuning weights, using the protocol that the original authors describe.
+This would enable end-users to "set and forget" the model fitting protocol rather than needing to babysit a deep learning optimization routine.
+Like `get_reps()`, `evotune()` and its associated utility functions will have at least an example-based test, if not also a property-based test associated with them.

+Community contributions and enhancements are welcome as well.

+## Software Repository

+`jax-unirep` is available on GitHub at https://github.com/ElArkk/jax-unirep.

+## Acknowledgments

+We thank the UniRep authors for open sourcing their model.
+It is our hope that our reimplementation helps with adoption of the model in a variety of settings, and increases its impact.

+## References